mirfan899/sppas/Packager/doc/02_annotations/21_introduction.md

 ### Orthographic Transcription

-#### Overview

->Only UTF-8 encoding is supported by SPPAS.
+An orthographic transcription is often the minimum requirement for a speech corpus so it is at the top of the annotation procedure, and it is the entry point for most of the automatic annotations, including automatic speech segmentation.

-Clearly, there are different ways to pronounce the same utterance.
+But clearly, there are different ways to pronounce the same utterance.
-Different speakers have different accents and tend to speak at different rates.
-There are commonly
-two types of Speech Corpora.
-First is related to “Read Speech” which includes book excerpts, broadcast news, lists of words, sequences of numbers.
-Second is often named as “Spontaneous Speech” which includes dialogs - between two or more people (includes meetings), narratives - a person telling a story, map- tasks - one person explains a route on a map to another, appointment-tasks - two people try to find a common meeting time based on individual schedules.
-One of the characteristics of Spontaneous Speech is an important gap between a word’s phonological form and its phonetic realizations.
-Specific realization due to elision or reduction processes are frequent in spontaneous data.
-It also presents other types of phenomena such as non-standard elisions, substitutions or addition of phonemes which intervene in the automatic phonetization and alignment tasks.

 Consequently, when a speech corpus is transcribed into a written text, the transcriber is immediately confronted with the following question: how to reflect the orality of the corpus?
 *Transcription conventions* are then designed to provide rules for writing speech corpora.
 These conventions establish phenomena to transcribe and also how to annotate them.

-In that sense, the orthographic transcription must be a representation of what is “perceived” in the signal.
-Consequently, it **must** includes:
+In that sense, the orthographic transcription is a subjective representation of what is "perceived" in the signal.
+It **must** includes:

 - filled pauses;
 - short pauses;
 - repeats;
 - noises and laugh items (not available for: English, Japanese and Cantonese).

-In speech (particularly in spontaneous speech), many phonetic variations occur.
-Some of these phonologically known variants are predictable and can be included in the pronunciation dictionary but many others are still unpredictable (especially invented words, regional words or words borrowed from another language).
+In speech, many phonetic variations occur.
+Some of these phonologically known variants are predictable and can be included in the pronunciation dictionary but many others are still unpredictable like invented words, regional words or words borrowed from another language.
+These specifics have a direct consequence on the automatic phonetization procedure as shown in (Bigi 2012).

-> SPPAS is the only automatic annotation software that deals with **Enriched Orthographic Transcriptions**.

-#### Convention
+As a consequence, from the beginning of its development it was considered to be essential for SPPAS to deal with **Enriched Orthographic Transcriptions**.

-The transcription must use the following convention:
+The transcription must use the following convention to represent speech phenomena.
+All the symbols must be surrounded by whitespace.

-* truncated words, noted as a ’-’ at the end of the token string (an ex- example);
+* truncated words, noted as a '-' at the end of the token string (an ex- example);
-* noises, noted by a ’*’ (not available for: English, Japanese and Cantonese);
+* noises, noted by a '*' (not available for: English, Japanese and Cantonese);
-* laughs, noted by a ’@’ (not available for: English, Japanese and Cantonese);
+* laughs, noted by a '@' (not available for: English, Japanese and Cantonese);
-* short pauses, noted by a ’+’;
+* short pauses, noted by a '+';
 * elisions, mentioned in parenthesis;
 * specific pronunciations, noted with brackets [example,eczap];
 * comments are noted inside braces or brackets without using comma {this} or [this and this];
-* liaisons, noted between ’=’ (an =n= example);
+* liaisons, noted between '=' (an =n= example);
 * morphological variants with \<like,lie ok\>,
-* proper name annotation, like \$John S. Doe\$.
+* proper name annotation, like \$ John S. Doe \$.

 SPPAS also allows to include in the transcription:

 - regular punctuations,
 - numbers: they will be automatically converted to their written form.

+This convention is not software-dependent which means that it can be performed with IPUscriber tool of SPPAS, Praat, Annotation Pro, ...

-The result is what we call an enriched orthographic construction, from which two derived transcriptions are generated automatically: the **standard transcription** (the list of orthographic tokens) and a specific transcription from which the phonetic tokens are obtained to be used by the grapheme-phoneme converter that is named **faked transcription**.
+The result is what we call an Enriched Orthographic construction, from which two derived transcriptions can be generated automatically:

+1. the **standard transcription** is the list of orthographic tokens
+2. a specific transcription from which the phonetic tokens are obtained to be used by the grapheme-phoneme converter that is named **faked transcription**.

-#### Example
+As for example with the following sentence:

 *This is + hum... an enrich(ed) transcription {loud} number 1!*